esharkeyAxway/axway-open-docs/content/en/docs/apim_relnotes/20210830_apimgr_relnotes.md

 ### YAML configuration store

-It is now possible to deploy YAML configuration stores in the API Gateway Manager web UI on port 8090.
-See [Manage domain topology in API Gateway Manager](/docs/apim_administration/apigtw_admin/managetopology/#deploy-a-yaml-deployment-package)
+It is now possible to deploy [YAML configuration](/docs/apim_yamles/) stores in the API Gateway Manager web UI on port 8090.
+For more information, see [Manage domain topology in API Gateway Manager](/docs/apim_administration/apigtw_admin/managetopology/#deploy-a-yaml-deployment-package).

 ## Important changes